ayertay/Finding-Lane-Lines/writeup_template.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when lanes curve.

-Another shortcoming could be ...
+Currently, polifyt is of the first degree and cannot draw curved lines.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to use higher degree polyfit to draw curved lines.

-Another potential improvement could be to ...
+Another potential improvement would be to use clustering algorithm instead of polyfit.
+That would include points within certain radius

+where radius would be the distance between dashed lines.